Beth Heller Suitor

 Beth was born into a family of educators, growing up in a small town where three of her aunts were teachers, her cousin was the school principal, and grandfather and mother served on the school board.
 (Needless to say, she got away with nothing!)
-From observing these varying perspectives, Beth concluded that the focus on the school system was not actually on children, but instead on policies and bureaucracy that resulted in well-intentioned, smart adults being frustrated and student needs remaining unmet.
-But believing that education is the best means of creating a better future for humanity, Beth sought alternatives where children were the clear priority.
-In fact, the innate joy of childhood and curiosity for learning at Bixby are two of the reasons Beth has joined our school.
+With a profound belief that education is the best means of creating a better future for humanity, Beth feels honored to work with children, families, and teachers each day.

 Most recently, Beth has been the owner and CEO of Heller Consulting, working with schools in the areas of: executive coaching, board development, strategic planning, fundraising, culture, and sustainability.
-Prior to that, Beth was Head of School at Montessori School of Evergreen in Colorado from 2007-2015, serving 250 students in preschool through grade 8, having been Assistant Head of School from 2005-2007 and taking over from a founding head who had been at MSE for 30 years.
-In addition to her experience as a school administrator, Beth has worked as a researcher at Erickson Institute in Chicago, the Site Director of the Boys and Girls Clue, as well as an early childhood teacher.
+Prior to that, Beth was Head of School at Montessori School of Evergreen from 2007-2015, having been Assistant Head of School from 2005-2007 and taking over from a founding head who had been at MSE for 30 years.
+In Beth’s time at MSE, the school gained dual accreditation from Association of Colorado Independent Schools (ACIS) and American Montessori Society (AMS), transitioned to a non-profit, started a thriving culture of philanthropy, added a toddler program, and created innovative advances in entrepreneurship, teacher compensation, and high school placement.
+In addition to her experience as a school administrator, Beth has worked as a researcher at Erickson Institute in Chicago, as the Site Director of the Boys and Girls Club, as well as an early childhood teacher.

 Beth earned a bachelor of arts degree in History (magna cum laude and awarded History Student of the Year) from the University of Colorado, a master of arts degree in Social Science from the University of Chicago, and her AMS Primary Teaching Credential at the Montessori Education Center of the Rockies.
 She has served on the ACIS Board of Directors where she chaired the Membership Committee, and also on the Governance Board of the Stuart Women’s Club.